OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{eq:sinc}
 $$

 The sinc model generates regular oscillatory patterns, which are suitable for modeling spatial phenomena with periodic or wave-like structures.
-It is less commonly used but can be valuable for specialized applications.[^chiles]
+It is less commonly used but can be valuable for specialized applications. {cite:p}`chiles_geostatistics_2012`

 ---